 High pollen levels combined with other triggering factors

-Sometimes, high pollen levels can coincide with other factors that trigger asthma attack.
-Thunderstorms, high wind levels, heat or humidity can combine to cause a serious risk for asthma attack.
-In circumstances like these it is absolutely critical that you take all necessary steps to limit your exposure.
+Sometimes, high pollen levels can coincide with other factors that trigger asthma attacks.
+Thunderstorms, high wind levels, and heat or humidity can combine to cause a serious risk of an asthma attack.
+In circumstances like these, it is absolutely critical that you take all necessary steps to limit your exposure.
 If at all possible, stay indoors.
 Ensure you’re on top of any regular asthma medication and keep your puffer, nebuliser or other treatment nearby.

 Where is pollen most common?